Ringwood School Teaching Alliance

 If you accept an offer of a place you will be required to complete a Disclosure and Barring Service (DBS) criminal records check and Prohibition Order check.
 If you have spent time overseas in the last 5 years you may also be required to obtain criminal records checks from each of the countries you visited.
 You will also be required to complete an occupational health check to confirm that you are fit to teach.
 The University of Winchester will send you more information about when and how you need to complete each of these checks if you accept our offer.

 About the training provider

-The Ringwood School Alliance has been successfully working with trainee teachers for many years.
-As a phase one National Teaching School we have been working specifically with School Direct trainees since September 2012 and are pleased to boast a very high success rate for recruiting trainees within our alliance of schools after their training year.
+The Ringwood School Teaching Alliance has been successfully working with trainee teachers for many years.
+As a phase one National Teaching School we have been working specifically with School Direct trainees since September 2012 and are pleased to boast a very high success rate for recruiting trainees within our alliance of schools following their training year.
 Our retention rate is also very high showing that we attract the right people for the right routes in the right schools.

 Though our partnership with the University of Winchester, we are committed to providing high quality teacher training opportunities across the region, working with lead professionals in high performing schools to support and develop teachers of the future.
 We are ALL passionate about supporting people to make the next step to join the teaching profession and we look forward to working with you.

 We can offer a diverse range of school placements including special schools, selective schools and single sex schools.
 We are able to provide access to professional development beyond teacher training to include peer-to-peer learning, identifying and nurturing leadership potential for the future and supporting your career development through our network of excellent school partners.